 Professional Title: Associate Professor

-Areas of Academic Focus and Expertise: Arts integration in education; qualitative research methods, especially arts-based research and ethnography; curriculum studies; creativity; accreditation.
+Areas of Academic Focus and Expertise: Arts integration in education; qualitative research methods, especially arts-based research and ethnography; curriculum studies; creativity; program evaluation and accreditation.

 Area of Work and Concentration at Lesley: Creative arts in learning; intercultural relations; research methods; creative process.

 Representative List of Recent Courses Taught: Curriculum, Assessment and Instruction: Visions and Versions; Dimensions and Methods of Cultural Exploration I and II; Arts-based Research.

 Education: Ph.D., M.Ed., University of New Orleans; B.S., San Diego State University.